International Service for Peace (SIPAZ), Mexico

-SIPAZ was founded in 1995 and is a permanent program which is supported by an international coalition of civil organizations and religious groups.
-SIPAZ plays a role in preventing socio-political violence in the communities of the Mexican state of Chiapas, as well as the states of Oaxaca and Guerrero, in southern Mexico.
-SIPAZ operates from a perspective of non-violence that stresses the construction of a positive peace in these states.
+SIPAZ was founded in 1995 and is a permanent program that is supported by an international coalition of civil organizations and religious groups.
+SIPAZ plays a role in preventing socio-political violence in the communities of the Mexican state of Chiapas and the states of Oaxaca and Guerrero in southern Mexico.
+SIPAZ operates from a perspective of non-violence that stresses the construction of positive peace in these states.

 SIPAZ has identified three primary areas of work:

 Accompaniment of women and/or women’s groups in rural areas of southern Mexico:

 Contacts are maintained and strengthened with women’s groups and women’s organizations in Chiapas, Oaxaca, and Guerrero.
 These organizations are visited, and various forums, press conferences, and assemblies are being held.
 Marches by these women’s organizations and groups are advocated on violence against women and women’s rights.
 The project continues its close connection with the Roman Catholic Women’s Commission (CODIMUJ).
 Implementation of workshops in additional communities is planned with the expansion of participation of members of other organizations.

 Generate increased attention on women’s roles in peace processes: